Hebron: Ancient Israel

+Roman rule

 The present day city of Hebron was settled in the valley downhill from Tel Rumeida at the latest by Roman times.

-Herod the Great, king of Judea, built the wall which still surrounds the Cave of the Patriarchs.
+Herod the Great, king of Judea, built the wall that still surrounds the Cave of the Patriarchs.
 During the First Jewish–Roman War, Hebron was captured and plundered by Simon Bar Giora, a leader of the Zealots, without bloodshed.
 The "little town" was later laid to waste by Vespasian's officer Sextus Vettulenus Cerialis.
-Josephus wrote that he "slew all he found there, young and old, and burnt down the town."
+Josephus wrote that he "slew all he found there, young and old, and burnt down the town".
 After the suppression of the Bar Kokhba revolt in 135 CE, innumerable Jewish captives were sold into slavery at Hebron's Terebinth slave-market.

 The city was part of the Byzantine Empire in Palaestina Prima province at the Diocese of the East.
 The Byzantine emperor Justinian I erected a Christian church over the Cave of Machpelah in the 6th century CE, which was later destroyed by the Sassanid general Shahrbaraz in 614 when Khosrau II's armies besieged and took Jerusalem.
 Jews were not permitted to reside in Hebron under Byzantine rule.
 The sanctuary itself however was spared by the Persians, in deference to the Jewish population, who were numerous in the Sassanid army.

-Muslim conquest and Rashidun caliphate
+Muslim conquest and Islamic caliphate

 Hebron was one of the last cities of Palestine to fall to the Islamic invasion in the 7th century, possibly the reason why Hebron is not mentioned in any traditions of the Arab conquest.
 When the Rashidun Caliphate established its rule over Hebron in 638, the Muslims converted the Byzantine church at the site of Abraham's tomb into a mosque.
 It became an important station on the caravan trading route from Egypt, and also as a way-station for pilgrims making the yearly hajj from Damascus.
 After the fall of the city, Jerusalem's conqueror, Caliph Omar ibn al-Khattab permitted Jewish people to return and to construct a small synagogue within the Herodian precinct.

-Umayyad period

 Catholic bishop Arculf, who visited the Holy Land during the Umayyad period, described the city as unfortified and poor.
 In his writings he also mentioned camel caravans transporting firewood from Hebron to Jerusalem, which implies there was a presence of Arab nomads in the region at that time.
 Trade greatly expanded, in particular with Bedouins in the Negev (al-Naqab) and the population to the east of the Dead Sea (Baḥr Lūṭ).
 According to Anton Kisa, Jews from Hebron (and Tyre) founded the Venetian glass industry in the 9th century.